LLNL/blt/docs/host_configs.rst

     set(CMAKE_VARIABLE_NAME {VALUE} CACHE PATH "")

-For this section of the tutorial, we create a host-config file that specifies CMake details for compilers, MPI, and CUDA support.
+For this section of the tutorial, we create a host-config file that specifies CMake details for a set of compilers and MPI, and CUDA support on LLNL's surface cluster.

-First we set the paths the compilers we want to use:
+First we set the paths to the compilers we want to use:

 .. literalinclude:: tutorial/llnl-surface-chaos_5_x86_64_ib-gcc@4.9.3.cmake
    :language: cmake